MarquisWillis/challenge-week-1/README.md

 - Using semantics greatly increased the assessibility and ease of reading to reviewers
 - Grouping style selectors in the CSS sheet trimed 50 lines of code, and is also much easier to interpret
+- Reordering the CSS sheet made it much easier to follow the styling patterns
+- Having a descriptive title is much needed, albeit a seemingly small detail